Blog

 Rob Hazan

-VP of product, streaming TV
+VP of Product, Streaming TV

 With more than a decade of experience in the ad tech industry, Rob Hazan now leads omnichannel product strategy, development, and delivery at Index Exchange.
 Prior to joining Index, Rob held roles across the buy and sell sides of the programmatic ecosystem at Google and AppNexus (now Xandr).
 While at Google, Rob served as a product manager, responsible for publisher tagging, ads latency, and ensuring compliance with data regulation (such as GDPR and CCPA).
 Earlier in his career, Rob worked as a software engineer and business analyst at Bridgewater Associates, the world’s largest hedge fund.
 He holds a degree in computer science and finance from Princeton University.
 Today, he lives in the Boston area with his wife, three kids, and two dogs.